Fouling Neymar 'has to stop', Brazil boss says

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Brazil head coach Tite says the high number of fouls on Neymar "has to stop" after the forward was injured in their group-stage victory over Serbia.
+Brazil head coach Tite says the high number of fouls on Neymar "has to be stopped" after the forward was injured in their group-stage win over Serbia.

 Neymar appeared to be in tears on the bench after being substituted in the 80th minute with a sprained ankle.